tdgrant1/denss/README.md

 script is provided (```gnom2dat```) to extract the smooth fit of the intensity (and add some missing error bars).

+`6lyz.dat` is a simulated scattering profile from lysozyme PDB 6LYZ using FoXS.
+This file can be used as input to DENSS for testing.

 ## Usage
 DENSS can be run with basic defaults:
 ```